buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

     buildout bin directory.
 Of the option isn't used, the part name will be used.

+extra-paths
+    One or more extra paths to include in the generated test script.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)